larsthorup/webteknologi-dtu/11-security/README.md

 - Encode user data to avoid code injection
 - URL encoding with `URLSearchParams`
 - HTML is sanitized by React for text elements
-- Avoid putting user data into HTML attributes - or encode it
+- Avoid putting user data into HTML attributes - or sanitize it
 - Content Security Policy - control script loading / injecting

 ## Secure design - OWASP 04

 - Try to avoid unknown unknowns
 - Perform threat modeling for all features
+- Example: file upload should include scanning for malware

 ## Secure configuration - OWASP 05